amirongit/notecode/designPatternsInObjectOrientedProgramming.md

 ## Proxy
 the proxy pattern provides a place holder for another object in order to control access to it.<br>
 place holders expose the same interface that the object they are wrapping does; they just intercept.<br>
-there are three types of proxies:
+there are three types of proxies
 1. remote: used to communicate with out of process dependencies
 2. virtual: used to implement caching mechanisms, lazy computations, etc. on expensive dependencies
 3. protection: used to enforce access rights on sensitive dependencies